Giorgio Banti

 Giorgio Banti is a scholar of African studies and Linguistics.

 Early life

 Giorgio Banti was born in Rome, Italy.
 He completed his post secondary studies at Sapienza University of Rome.

 Career

-Giorgio Banti became professor at University of Naples "L'Orientale" in 1997 where he taught General and Historical Linguistics as well as Somali Language and Literature.
+Giorgio Banti became a professor at University of Naples "L'Orientale" in 1997, where he taught General and Historical Linguistics as well as Somali Language and Literature.
 He was also an educator at Somali National University.

-From 2014 to 2019 Giorgio Banti served as Vice President of the University of Naples “L’Orientale.
+From 2014 to 2019, Giorgio Banti served as Vice President of the University of Naples “L’Orientale.

 Recognitions and retirement

-In 2021 he was decorated with the professor emeritus at the Ministry of Education, University and Research in Italy.
+In 2021, he was decorated as a professor emeritus at the Ministry of Education, University and Research in Italy.